awesome-workshop/cap-cms/_episodes/02-Creating-new-CAP-entry.md

 ---

-## Entering in the CAP portal

-The CAP portal can be accessed [here](https://analysispreservation.cern.ch/) with your CERN account.

 ## Overall view

 After the introduction showing the general aspects of the CAP portal, it's now time to create a new CAP entry so that we can really see how the whole workflow works.